cbworden/shake-doc/technical_guide.rst

 responsibility of the contributing seismic network.

-For global and historic earthquake ShakeMap generation, we have developed scripts to preprocess various forms of are seismic waveform (as well as macroseismic) data that are openly available around the world.
+For global and historic earthquake ShakeMap generation, we have developed scripts to preprocess various forms of seismic waveform (as well as macroseismic) data which are openly available around the world.
 For example, we provide a Python script *getstrong* run independently of ShakeMap, as described in the :ref:`software-guide`.